tgvashworth/tgvashworth.github.io/_posts/2014-08-31-csp-and-transducers.md

 Nice!
 We're getting closer but we still cannot compose two or more reducing functions.
 The last piece of shared functionality is the key: the `concat` operation performed on `result` and the `input`.

 Remember we said that reducing functions have the form `(something, input) -> something`?
-Well, concat just one such function:
+Well, concat is just one such function:

 ```js
 function concat(a, b) {